 Improving lands for improving lives:

 We believe that sustainable environmental development and human well-being go hand in hand: that improved livelihoods don’t have to come at the expense of our environment.
-In fact, conservation of the environment is the only way people in drylands can overcome poverty.
+In fact, conservation of the environment is the only way people in drylands can overcome poverty in the long run.

 In drylands, rainfall occurs in just one or two short, intense seasons.
-Because the land is so dry, when rain does fall, up to 85% is simply lost to the oceans as run-off.
+Because the land is so dry, when rain does fall, up to 85% is simply lost as run-off.
 Capturing this water where it falls is essential for improving environments and livelihoods.
-Sand Dams are by far the cheapest way of doing this.
+Sand dams are by far the cheapest way of doing this.

-A Sand Dam is a reinforced concrete wall built across a seasonal riverbed.
+A sand dam is a reinforced concrete wall built across a seasonal riverbed.
 During the rainy seasons, they capture water and sand behind the dam wall.
-A Sand Dam can store up to 20 million litres of water, protecting it from evaporation and contamination by storing it safely within sand.
-This is enough to support over 1,000 people with a local water source for life.
-No wonder we’re passionate about Sand Dams!
+A sand dam can store up to 40 million litres of water, protecting it from evaporation and contamination by storing it safely within sand.
+This is enough to support over 1,200 people with a local water source for life.

 Working in partnership: